aajonusnet/aajonusnet/md/QNA/Q&A Of May 2, 2004.md

 The Fulani tribe eats 90 % of their diet as raw dairy, in fact, they have a 10 year period in maturation of a man where he is not allowed to eat anything but milk for 10 years.
-And it is too alkaline, they retain too much water, it also causes a problem with their Perimeno benzoic acid.
+And it is too alkaline, they retain too much water, it also causes a problem with their para-aminobenzoic acid.
 So they get spots on the skin.
 I'm not saying its ugly, but it isn't even and its part of the character of their race, ; they get discolorations, but otherwise they're healthy.
 They have no degenerative diseases.
 If you get to the science of the